Inspection using drone technology

 The technical possibilities

-We have in recent years also used the thermographic camera to inspect house roofs, electrical and production installations, facilitating the detection of heat related faults or defects.
+We’ve also used thermographic cameras to inspect house roofs and electrical installations, identifying heat-related faults or defects.

 Drones for almost everything